 At the onset of a project, a development undergoes a hearing before the Planning Commission or planning approval process to determine the project's affordable housing requirement under the Inclusionary Affordable Housing Program.
 Planners work with project sponsors to determine their intent under the Program and then to record a Notice of Special Restrictions (NSR) stating the sponsor's intent.

 Once a project is approved by the Planning Department, project sponsors should contact the Mayor's Office of Housing and Community Development (MOHCD) to pay the Affordable Housing Fee or to comply with the specific marketing requirements set forth in the City and County of San Francisco Residential Inclusionary Affordable Housing Program Monitoring and Procedures Manual ("Procedures Manual") and below.

 - On-site or Off-site Below Market Rate (BMR) Housing Program Requirements

-- Special Requirements for Eastern Neighborhoods Plan Area (page is currently under construction)
+- Special Requirements for Eastern Neighborhoods Plan Area (under construction)

 Documents Governing & Explaining the Inclusionary Housing Program